PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/gettingstartedguide.md

 When the Samples are included in to your project, all of these interfaces are accessible through Manager and Service classes.
 These Managers and Services are designed to make using the EOS SDK's functions feel "more Unity-like" and be more convenient than accessing the Interfaces directly.
-Managers and Services manage their own states.
-None of them are MonoBehaviours, and will clean up their data on login and logout operations automatically.

 For example, the functionality of `FriendsInterface` is made into convenient functions inside `EOSFriendsManager`.
 To get a `Manager` class, for example the `EOSFriendsManager`, use `EOSManager.Instance.GetOrCreateManager<EOSFriendsManager>()`.

 Some of the interfaces are wrapped in `Service`s.
 For example, `AchievementsInterface` has its functionality inside `AchievementsService`.
 These can be accessed through their lazy-loaded Singleton reference.
 For example, `AchievementsService.Instance`.

+The Managers and Services in the plugin manage their own states.
+None of them are MonoBehaviours, and will clean up their data on login and logout operations automatically.